restatedev/documentation/README.md

 # Restate documentation

-This repository contains Restate's documentation.
+This repository contains Restate's documentation: https://docs.restate.dev/

-In order to serve the documentation under `localhost:3000` you can run the documentation container image:
+## Offline use

+You can read the Restate documentation offline by downloading the docker image:

 ```shell
 docker run --rm -p 3000:80 ghcr.io/restatedev/documentation:latest
 ```

+This will serve the documentation under `localhost:3000`.

 > **Note**
 > Make sure that you have access to Github's container registry by [following these instructions](https://github.com/restatedev/restate-dist#container-registry).

 You can also check this repository out and build the documentation yourself by following the instructions below.

-## Building the documentation
+## Developing the documentation

 The documentation is built using [Docusaurus 2](https://docusaurus.io/).